openethereum/openethereum.github.io/Whisper.md

+# Whisper

 In a nutshell whisper is a communication protocol for DApps to communicate with each other.

 ### Use case